experience on our website. If you continue, we'll assume that you are happy to receive

 67 acres of brown-field land is being developed into offices, retail and 2,000 homes.

-Central Saint Martins College of Arts and Design has relocated into renovated railway buildings to the north, construction is underway on new Camden Council offices and work on Google’s offices will start soon.
+Central Saint Martins College of Arts and Design has moved into renovated railway buildings to the north, construction is underway on Camden Council's new offices and work will start soon on Google’s UK HQ.

 The old front extension has been demolished revelaing the facade of the Grade 1 listed building for the first time in 150 years.